Starting ABSORICA LD™

 Record your personal journey to clearer skin

-You may feel defined by your persistent severe (nodular) acne.
+You may feel that your persistent severe (nodular) acne is all that people see.
 But you could have a chance to reveal the real you.
-With the downloadable journal, you can keep track of your experience with severe (nodular) acne and get tips from dermatologists who have treated patients like you.
+With the downloadable journal, you can keep track of your experience with persistent severe (nodular) acne and get tips from dermatologists who have treated patients like you.

 How to take ABSORICA LD